|

 Supported functional modelling:

-- ObjectGeode: The generated "glue" code provides mapping macros that transparently map the data into/from the ObjectGeode-genereated C data structures.
+• ObjectGeode: The generated "glue" code provides mapping macros that transparently map the data into/from the ObjectGeode-generated C data structures.
 This mapping layer is then used by the corresponding signal handling/sending layer.
 ObjectGeode skeleton projects are also created, for easy implementation of the OG subsystem.

-- VHDL and SystemC (in progress): the "glue" code includes the necessary VHDL "bridges" to intercept read/write accesses over the bus, automatically written device driver to handle the device, as well as SystemC skeleton with all interface details filled in.
+• VHDL and SystemC: the "glue" code includes the necessary VHDL "bridges" to intercept read/write accesses over the bus, automatically written device driver to handle the device, as well as SystemC skeleton with all interface details filled in.

 For (a lot) more details, please read the User Manual (available from the Downloads section in PDF form, as well as online here).